-A material weakness is a significant deficiency or combination of significant deficiencies that results in more than a remote likelihood that a material misstatement of the Form MS-965 will not be prevented or detected by the Borough of Jessup, Lackawanna County's internal control.

-Our consideration of internal control over reporting on the Form MS-965 was for the limited purpose described in the first paragraph of this section and would not necessarily identify all deficiencies in internal control that might be significant deficiencies or material weaknesses.
-We did not identify any significant deficiencies or material weaknesses, as defined above, in internal control over reporting on the Form MS-965.
+A material weakness is a significant deficiency or combination of significant deficiencies that results in more than a remote likelihood that a material misstatement of the Form MS-965 will not be prevented or detected by the Borough of Burgettstown, Washington County's internal control.
+Our consideration of the internal control over reporting on the Form MS-965 would not necessarily disclose all matters in the internal control that might be significant deficiencies and, accordingly, would not necessarily disclose all significant deficiencies that are also considered to be material weaknesses.
+However, we believe that the significant deficiency described above is not a material weakness.